 Conclusion: QLED Vs OLED

-In a nutshell, we can say that it totally depends on your taste whether you choose an OLED TV or a QLED TV.
+In a nutshell, we can say that it totally depends on your choice whether you choose an OLED TV or a QLED TV.
 If you prefer to have a TV with a great display color and image screen, OLED is the best for you.